Kanye Zone: Release

 Kanye Zone was released on March 9, 2012 by Otter Spice Productions, and Michael Frederickson promoted it at the Game Developers Conference.
 Following its release, Kanye Zone reached the front page of the social news website Reddit, causing its creators to lose approximately US$700 after much traffic was driven to the website, and necessitating the compression of its contents; the next day, advertisements were added to the page.
 Although two million games had been played in under a month, the game was not very profitable, as the creators made only eight dollars off the game.
 The developers have since created a store selling various items adorned with a picture of the "zone", which Frederickson describes as "purple circles on everything".

 Although Kanye West has not contacted him, Frederickson was interviewed about the game by MTV's Hive, which said it is "the best video game ever created based on a pop song and/or artist" and compared it to other games based on the song "Margaritaville" and the band Grateful Dead—he described the interview "unthinkably disproportionate to the interest of Kanye Zone"; it even verged into the discussion of a film adaptation.
 He was also a guest on the British video gaming radio show One Life Left.
 Luke Plunkett of Kotaku called the game a "perversely addictive thing", and Complex's Jacob Moore said it is "as basic as it can get, but that won't stop you from wasting hours of your day."
 Metro dubbed Kanye Zone "the dumbest game you will spend 20 minutes playing" and "a hilarious low impact game in the tradition of early Atari".

 In March 2012, Frederickson stated that he was not yet working on a sequel to the game; however, on May 31, 2013, Pitbull Party, a follow-up to Kanye Zone, was released.
 Based on Pitbull's song "Don't Stop the Party" and released by Otter Spice Productions, it involves maneuvering Pitbull's head between scratches on turntable records.

-Shutdown
+Shutdown and Reopening

 In December 2022, the game was replaced with a message stating:

-Hello,

-For abundantly obvious reasons, Kanye Zone has been taken down.
-This site is an elaborate joke that is no longer funny.